hackclub/hackclub/workshops/backjack/README.md

   }

 ```
-Then we shiuld tell the Player  what card they have been given,that is store inside ` Pl_card_cont ` variable :
+Then we should tell the Player  what card they have been given,that is store inside ` Pl_card_cont ` variable :
 ```C++
 if (answ == "1") {
         Hit_Player_card();